JieunKwon/React_Redux_simpleBoard/README.md

 It lets React components read data from a Redux store, and dispatch actions to the store to update data.

-It shows the redux flow
+It shows the flow how State changes

 <img src="img/redux_flow.PNG" width="600px">